ruhulamin63/Ecommerce-Platform/README.md

 # Ecommerce-Platform
-o build a simplified e-commerce platform with CRUD operations for categories, subcategories, and products using Laravel 11.
+To build a e-commerce platform with CRUD operations for categories, subcategories, and products using Laravel 11.

 I have used  "php": "^8.2", and "laravel/framework": "^11.9".